stacey-w-taylor/synapseDocs/_articles/tutorial-download-data-portal.md

 [syn.get(x, downloadLocation = "./files") for x in exported_table.id]
 ```

-The `exported_table` also includes experimental details relevant to how the data was processed.
+The annotations in `exported_table` include experimental details relevant to how the data was processed.